Dade County Nursing Home District: Nursing Home OverviewSkip to content

 In Dade County Nursing Home District, 4.72% of Patients

-This tells you the percentage of residents that needed additional assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living could be a sign of deterioration of a resident's well-being.
+This tells you the percent of patients who needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile